needle-tools/needle-engine-support/documentation/export.md

 > **Note**: Only scripts and data on and inside those root objects is exported.
 Scripts and data outside of them are not exported.
 Read about [scripting here](./scripting.md)

 ### Prefabs
-[Prefabs ⇡](https://docs.unity3d.com/Manual/Prefabs.html) can be exported as invidual glTF files and instantiated at runtime.
+[Prefabs](https://docs.unity3d.com/Manual/Prefabs.html) can be exported as invidual glTF files and instantiated at runtime.
 To export a prefab as glTF just reference a prefab asset (from the project browser and not in the scene) [from one of your scripts](https://fwd.needle.tools/needle-engine/docs/addressables).

 Exporting Prefabs works with nesting too: a component in a Prefab can reference another Prefab which will then also be exported.
 This mechanism allows for composing scenes to be as lightweight as possible and loading the most important content first and defer loading of additional content.